jacksonisidor/NBAproject/visualization/HOF_Factors.md

 - This scatterplot depicts the correlation between offensive win shares (OWS) and defensive win shares (DWS), and their relationship with Hall of Fame status.
 Win shares credits players with a share of their teams success, accumulating throughout their career.
 - OWS and DWS measures a players contribution to the teams success, therefore quantifying the players impact directly with success.
 Players in the top right corner of the scatterplot have high OWS and DWS, indicating that they are responsible for much of their teams offensive and defensive success.
 <img src="https://user-images.githubusercontent.com/108153124/260278949-4b66adb6-c4b4-435b-9d94-3b8329b2f61f.png" width="400" height="400">
-All of the Hall of Fame appear to have a high total win shares (add up their OWS and DWS), whether its a high OWS and low DWS, vice versa, or a combination of both.
+All of the Hall of Famers appear to have a high total win shares (add up their OWS and DWS), whether its a high OWS and low DWS, vice versa, or a combination of both.
 This means that total win shares may be a better statistic to predict Hall of Fame status.
-This is not too surprising, as I found the same results in the ows vs. dws visualization for all-stars.
+This is not too surprising, as I found the same results in the ows/48 vs. dws/48 visualization for all-stars.

 ## Conclusion
 This preliminary analysis lays the groundwork for predicting NBA Hall of Fame inductions.
 By exploring career statistics and visualizing key attributes using Tableau, I have gained initial insights into the factors that contribute to Hall of Fame status.
 As I move forward, these insights will guide my in-depth statistical analysis to establish accurate correlations between attributes and Hall of Fame induction.
 This process will enable us to develop effective predictive models for both retired and active players, contributing to a deeper understanding of the criteria behind NBA Hall of Fame honors.